apalache-mc/apalache/UNRELEASED.md

 ### Features

 * New errors for the following constant simplification scenarios (see #1191):
-  a.
-Division by 0
+  1. Division by 0
-  b.
-Mod (%) by 0
+  1. Mod (%) by 0
-  c.
-Negative expoents
+  1. Negative expoents
-  d.
-Expoents bigger than an Integer
+  1. Expoents bigger than an Integer
-  e.
-Expoential operations that would overflow `BigInt`
+  1. Expoential operations that would overflow `BigInt`

 ### Bug Fixes